M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 #### Heading Structure for Task Procedures

-Use the gerund (the _–ing_ form that is used for forming verbal nouns from verbs) form of a verb as the subject in task headings, instead of the sentence-initial _to_-infinitive phrase or a bare infinitive.
+Use the gerund (the _–ing_ form that is used for forming verbal nouns from verbs) form of a verb as the subject in task headings, instead of the sentence-initial _to-infinitive_ phrase or a bare infinitive.
 Below are examples of the correct and incorrect heading structure for task procedures.
-Instead of using the _how_ to structure, use the –_ing_ form in headings as well as in the document title.
+Instead of using the _how_ to structure, use the _-ing_ form in headings as well as in the document title.

 CORRECT | INCORRECT
 --- | --- |